robotsson/cakery/README.md

 - Links to social media, email etc
 - There can be issues with the layout on mobile
 - Hover effect on the products
-- Change color on the product buy buttons and button hover color

 [Demo on github.io](https://robotsson.github.io/cakery/index.html)